vfab/blackbelt-aks-hackfest/labs/day1-labs/05-kubernetes-ui.md

 The Kubernetes dashboard is a web ui that lets you view, monitor, and troubleshoot Kubernetes resources.

 > Note: The Kubernetes dashboard is a secured endpoint and can only be accessed using the SSH keys for the cluster.
-Since cloud shell runs in the browser, it is not possible to tunnel to the dashboard using the steps below.
+You can only complete this lab if you can RDP into your jumpbox.
+If not, simply skip this lab.

 ### Accessing The Dashboard UI